ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

                Module of Modules %modules.ent;, which it
                supplements.

-JATS-archive-oasis-custom-modules1.ent
+JATS-journalpub-oasis-custom-modules1.ent
              - Alternate customization module for the DTDS that include OASIS CALS.
-Names all new modules created specifically for the Archiving OASIS-included DTDs (therefore not part of the base JATS DTD Suite).
-This module names all the specific modules needed to invoke both the Archiving customizations and the OASIS CALS table modules.
+Names all new modules created specifically for the Publishing OASIS-included DTDs (therefore not part of the base JATS DTD Suite).
+This module names all the specific modules needed to invoke both the Publishing customizations and the OASIS CALS table modules.

                This module must be called as the first